vpbgkt/NexPrepAI/README.md

-# 📚 NexPrep Backend API
+# 📚 NexPrepAI Backend API

-NexPrep is a full-featured mock test and exam preparation platform designed for students in medical, engineering, and other competitive domains.
+NexPrepAI is a full-featured mock test and exam preparation platform designed for students in medical, engineering, and other competitive domains.
 This backend powers all core features — from test creation and submission to analytics and leaderboards.

 ---